-Late Submission Policy for Written Work:
+Late Submission Policy:

 Late work will receive a zero.
 I am under no obligation to accept late work.
 A paper needs to be submitted on or before the deadline.
 If I do accept late work, late work is heavily penalized.
 The highest possible score will be the grade of 70.